 Hiking With Herb

 Old Naches Road above Whistlin’ Jack’s

-On Aug.11th, three of us walked four miles on the Old Naches Rd above Whistlin' Jack's.
-The weather was a "cool" 80 degrees, with a nice breeze along the Naches River.
-The flowers were mostly gone because of the summer heat, but the greenery persists.
-Sue, Jill & I , enjoyed the day nature provided.
-Herb **We will meet again on Aug.
-18th , at 8 am in the YMCA parking lot.
+On August 11, three of us walked four miles on Old Naches Road above Whistlin' Jack's.
+The weather was a "cool" 80 degrees, with a nice breeze blowing along the Naches River.
+Although most of the flowers were gone due to the summer heat, the greenery persists.
+Sue, Jill, and I thoroughly enjoyed the day nature provided.

+Hiking With Herb